dustinpfister/blog_posts/_posts/nodejs-crypto-create-cipher.md

 When calling the createCipher method what is returned can be used as a stream, and with other streams as well.
 The createCipher method is an example of what can be called a duplex stream that is a kind of combination of a readable and writable stream.

+In this example I am using the createCipher method as a stream, and once the stream is completed it results in a resolved promise, or a rejected one if something goes wrong.

 ```js
 let crypto = require('crypto');